-165-X-601 Definitions
+165-X-701 Definitions

-165-X-602 Licenses
+165-X-702 License Fees

-165-X-603 Bond Procedure
+165-X-703 Bond Procedure

-165-X-604 Medical Requirements
+165-X-704 Medical Requirements

-165-X-605 Conduct Of Promotions
+165-X-705 Conduct Of Promotions

-165-X-606 Ring And Equipment
+165-X-706 Ring And Equipment

-165-X-607 Officials: Chief Inspector, Corner
+165-X-707 Officials: Chief Inspector, Corner

-Inspectors, Referees, Judges, And Timekeepers
+Inspectors, Referees, Judges, And

-1.CE V. C. 00
+Timekeepers

-165-X-608 Officials: Conduct Of Match
+165-X-708 Officials: Conduct of Match

-165-X-6-.01 Definitions.
+165-X-7-.01 Definitions.

-- (1) "Kickboxing" Unarmed combat involving the use of any combination of techniques, including, without limitation, striking or kicking with the hands, feet, or knees. - (2) "Professional Kickboxing" Includes kickboxing matches, contests, or exhibitions, which are not governed or otherwise designated by the Alabama Athletic Commission as an amateur kickboxing event. - (3) "Applicant" Means any persons, corporations, organizations, or associations required to be licensed before promoting, holding, organizing, participating in, or competing in a professional kickboxing match. - (4) "Body Jewelry" Means any tangible object affixed to, through, or around any portion of the contestant's body. - (5) "Official" Unless otherwise indicated is an exclusive term collectively meaning "chief inspectors," "judges," "referees," "timekeepers," and "inspectors." - (6) "Professional Kickboxing Sanctioning Organization" A national or international organization generally recognized in the kickboxing community and which: ranks kickboxing competitors within each weight class; sanctions and approves championship matches in those weight classes; and awards championship status and championship prizes (belts, rings, plaques, etc.) to the winner of those matches.
+(1) "Kickboxing" - Unarmed combat involving the use of any combination of techniques, including, without limitation, striking or kicking with the hands, feet, or knees.

+(2) "Amateur Kickboxing" - Includes kickboxing matches, contests, or exhibitions, which are not governed or otherwise designated by the Alabama Athletic Commission as a professional kickboxing event.

+(3) "Applicant" - Means any persons, corporations, organizations, or associations required to be licensed before promoting, holding, organizing, participating in, or competing in a professional kickboxing match.

+(4) "Body Jewelry" - Means any tangible object affixed to, through, or around any portion of the contestant's body.

+(5) "Official" - Unless otherwise indicated is an exclusive term collectively meaning "chief inspectors," "judges," "referees," "timekeepers," and "inspectors."

+(6) "Amateur Kickboxing Sanctioning Organization" - A national or international organization generally recognized in the kickboxing community and which: ranks kickboxing competitors within each weight class; sanctions and approves championship matches in those weight classes; and awards championship status and championship prizes (belts, rings, plaques, etc.) to the winner of those matches.

-- (7) "Special Event" Means a professional kickboxing card event, exhibition, or event, which has among its contests a championship match, a pay-per-view or subscription match, a national televised match, or any other match of significance to kickboxing in this state as designated by the Alabama Athletic Commission. - (8) "The Commission" Refers to the Alabama Athletic Commission. - (9) "Match" Means match, contest, or exhibition.
+(7) "Special Event" - Means an amateur kickboxing card event, exhibition, or event, which has among its contests a championship match, a pay-per-view or subscription match, a national televised match, or any other match of significance to kickboxing in this state as designated by the Alabama Athletic Commission.

+(8) "The Commission" - Refers to the Alabama Athletic Commission.
-Author: Joseph B. McCormick, J. Matt Bledsoe, Stan D. Frierson, Shane T. Sears

-Statutory Authority: Code of Ala.
-1975, §§41-9-1024.

-History: New Rule: Filed March 29, 2010; effective May 3, 2010.
+(9) "Match" - Means match, contest, or exhibition.
+Author: Joseph B. McCormick, J. Matt Bledsoe, Stan D. Frierson, Shane T. Sears Statutory Authority: Code of Ala.
+1975, §41-9-1024.
+History: New Rule: Filed July 16, 2010; effective August 20, 2010.
+Amended: Filed February 21, 2013; effective March 28, 2013.
 Repealed: Filed December 27, 2013; effective January 31, 2014.
 New Rule: Filed November 30, 2016; effective January 14, 2017.

-165-X-6-.02 Licenses.
+165-X-7-.02 License Fees.